 Payable Every Year

 In the summary of this Eureka Suite Dream 2 review, I would stress that this tent is built from very durable materials and this is reflected in its weight.
-So this is a not a tool for hikers and backpackers but there are many other activities outdoor where you can use it.
+So this is not a tool for hikers and backpackers but there are many other activities outdoor where you can use it.
 This is a very reliable tent and the price is more than fair for the value.
-But you might want also to check their true 4-season tent, the Eureka Mountain Pass 2.
+Note that this includes the footprint and the gear loft as bonuses.

 Thank you for reading.
 Please let me know if you have questions and comments, there is a comment box below.
 Have a nice day.